liuhc8/Aperture/README.md

 **Aperture: Accurate detection of structural variations and viral integrations in circulating tumor DNA using an alignment-free algorithm.**
 Hongchao Liu, Guangyu Li, Xiaoyue Wang.

+See the [publication page](./publication.md) for details about the simulation test.